skyoo2003/acor/docs/content/_index.md

 CI runs on pushes and pull requests against `master`.
 Releases are tag-based, and the GitHub Pages site is built from the Hugo source in `docs/`.

-Source code is MIT licensed.
+The source code is licensed under MIT.
 Contributions should include tests when behavior changes.